Technology for next-generation lithium-ion batteries

 It is also important that Nexeon is able to rely on the Cotes de - humidification system linked to the clean room.
 “It would be cata - strophic for us if it were out of operation for any prolonged period.
 We simply wouldn’t be able to make any cells at all,” notes Ian McDonald.

 Nexeon has had previous experience of dehumidifiers and has noted that the new Cotes system with modern controls clearly provides greater stability as well as lower energy consumption.

 The traditional approach to large-capacity dehumidification systems is simply to overspecify components.
 This means such units are often operating at the extremes of their performance range, and are therefore relatively inefficient.

 According to Cotes engineers, the design of this large-capacity unit focused on optimizing the equipment to meet the company’s specific needs, and ensuring the best design with the lowest possible energy consumption.
 This makes the installation exceptionally energy-efficient, at the same time as giving the company maximum control over operating parameters for the clean room.
 This is a big advantage when dealing with changing requirements.

 The specially configured Cotes control systems give Nexeon considerable flexibility.
 The company can reduce the dew point from the design figure of -60°C to -30°C (or higher) to meet different requirements, to reduce both dehumidification effects and energy consumption during times with less activity or lower manning levels, such as nights and weekends.
 All such operations can be done either manually or automatically, paving the way to even greater energy savings in the future, without affecting dehumidification performance.

-Another energy-optimisation feature lies in the pre-cooling system.
+Another energy-optimization feature lies in the pre-cooling system.
 This helps avoid extra energy consumption caused by temperature fluctuations and other variations in operating conditions.